 Fools Day Peak East Ridge

-Earlier I saw Fools Day Peak from the road.
-The top looked woodsy.
-So I thought it would be another viewless summit.
-Oh well.
-But at the least, we would get in our exercise.
-It was still great to be away from everyone.
+I saw Fools Day Peak from the road earlier, which looked woodsy on the top.
+So I thought it’d be another viewless summit; oh well!
+But at the very least, we’d still get our exercise while being away from the crowds.

-There were lots of down trees in the lower forest.
-So we stayed south of the crest.
-But as the terrain steepened, we slowly moved back onto the ridge.
-Later I put on snowshoes at 4000′.
-By now, the snow had become slightly slushy.
+Many down trees in the lower forest forced us to stay south of the crest.
+But as the terrain slowly steepened, we moved back onto the ridge.
+Soon, I put on snowshoes at 4000′, where the snow had become slightly slushy.

 See more trip photos here.